Ph.D., University of California at Berkeley

 Office Phone: 561-297-1090

 Dr. Martha Mendoza teaches Linguistics and Spanish Linguistics.
-She has taught courses on History of Spanish, Structure of Spanish, Spanish Morpho-Syntax, Spanish Phonology & Dialectology, Semantics, Pragmatics, Bilingualism, Grammaticalization, and Cognitive Linguistics, among others.
+She has taught courses on History of Spanish, Structure of Spanish, Spanish Morpho-Syntax, Spanish Phonology & Dialectology, Semantics, Pragmatics, Bilingualism, Grammaticalization, Cognitive Linguistics, and Endangered Languages, among others.
 Her research fields include linguistic politeness, grammaticalization, language contact, bilingualism, spatial language, P'urhepecha (Mexican indigenous language), and Spanish in the U.S.

 In Spring 2006, Dr. Mendoza was a visiting Associate Professor at the University of California at Berkeley, where she taught Hispanic Linguistics.
 In 2008, she won the award for Excellence and Innovation in Undergraduate Advising.